arizonatribe/react-auth-wrapper/docs/Troubleshooting.md

 # Troubleshooting and Common Issues

-Having trouble with redux-auth-wrapper?
+Having trouble with react-auth-wrapper?
 Check out the following common issues.

 #### Applying the HOC

-Make sure that when using the helpers from redux-auth-wrapper that you are applying the HOC to your component and in the right location (see [where to apply the wrappers](Overview.md#where-to-apply) for more details).
+Make sure that when using the helpers from react-auth-wrapper that you are applying the HOC to your component and in the right location (see [where to apply the wrappers](Overview.md#where-to-apply) for more details).
 Most imports from this library are HOC builders, requiring first a configuration object.
 For instance you shouldn't be applying the `connectedRouterRedirect` directly to a component:

 Incorrect:
 ```js